-Study sites will contact participants weekly (telephone/email/text) through Day 366 with reminders to monitor for COVID-19 symptoms.
-During these weekly contacts the investigator will inquire about any COVID-19 symptoms (see Table 8) from the past 7 days and then initiate Illness Visits immediately within 3 days if such symptoms are reported.
-When a participant develops at least one of the COVID-19 qualifying symptoms listed in Table 8, the participant, his/her caretaker, or his/her legal representative must contact the study site.
+To determine the incidence of infection, study sites will contact participants weekly (telephone/email/text) through Day 366 with reminders to monitor for COVID-19 symptoms.
+During these weekly contacts the investigator will enquire about any COVID-19 symptoms (see Table 9) from the past 7 days and will need to initiate Illness Visits within 3 days if such symptoms are reported.
+Participants who present with at least one of the COVID-19 qualifying symptoms listed in Table 9, must contact the study site.

-If a participant develops a COVID-19 qualifying symptom(s) after Day 1, nasopharyngeal swabs and anterior nasal swabs will be collected (see Section 8.6.1.1).
-If negative, the participant will be instructed to stop Illness Visits and continue with the main scheduled assessments (ie, Table 1).
-If one of these samples is positive for SARS-COV-2, the participant, his/her caretaker, or his/her legal representative, will be instructed to initiate Illness Visits, and the participant will have additional assessments per Table 2.
+Participants who present with a COVID-19 qualifying symptom(s) after Day 1 will be instructed to initiate Illness Visits and will be tested locally for SARS-CoV-2 (see Section 8.6.1.1).
+If positive, the participant will be instructed to continue Illness Visits.
+If negative, the participant will be instructed to stop Illness Visits and continue with the main scheduled assessments (ie, Table 2).
+If positive, the participant will have additional assessments per Table 3.
 COVID-19 qualifying symptom(s), SARS-CoV-2 positive test results, and/or COVID-19 diagnosis will be collected and recorded in the eCRF as an AE.

-Table 8 COVID-19 Qualifying Symptoms
+Table 9 COVID-19 Qualifying Symptoms

 Participant must present with at least one of the following symptoms:

 Duration Symptom

-Fever
+No minimum duration Fever

 Shortness of breath

 Difficulty breathing

-N New onset confusion (only for participants ≥ 60 yo)
+New onset confusion (only for participants $\geq 60$ yo)

-No minimum duration Appetite loss or decrease food intake (only for participants \geq 60 yo)

-Increased supplemental oxygen requirement (only for participants ≥ 60 yo on baseline supplemental oxygen)

-Chills

-Cough

-Fatigue

-Must be present for ≥ 2 days Muscle aches

-Body aches

-Headache

-New loss of taste

-New loss of smell

-Table 8 COVID-19 Qualifying Symptoms
+Table 9 COVID-19 Qualifying Symptoms